COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 This aligns with the interest of our client and main stakeholder IBM alongside our users as currently, while the resources on IBM Skills Build are very helpful, finding them, and going through the website can be complex and confusing.
 This can add an unnecessary barrier to entry, which IBM wants to remove.
 By having a game which links to the resources, this barrier of entry can be lowered.

 The stakeholders for our project are our users and IBM (John McNamara).
-Our users will mainly consist of unversity students and secondary school students who are interested in Computer Science.
+Our users will mainly consist of university students and secondary school students who are interested in Computer Science.
 This may include people who have never played video games before, hence our game should be as accessible as possible.

 Features that could be added in future versions are: